Reading at BSPS

 Teachers help your child choose books at an appropriate readability level that are challenging without being frustrating, ensuring that your child can pass the quiz and experience success.

-If your child does not do well on the quiz, their teacher may help your child:
+If your child does not do well on the successive quizzes, their teacher may help your child:

 In most cases, children really enjoy taking the quizzes.
 Since they’re reading books at their reading and interest levels, they are likely to be successful.
 This is satisfying for most children.
 Best of all, they learn and grow at their own pace.